Home » Judo news

 Traineau was joined on the rostrum by Iouri Stepkine of Russia who ended the medal hopes of Guido by throing him for Ippon with Osoto-gari.
 "I am extremely happy with this bronze medal," said the European champion.
 "I am overwhelmed with feelings.
 This is the first medal I have won of this kind and any medal won at the World championships or Olympics is more prestigious than one won at the Europeans."
 Meanwhile the last bronze medal of the day was won by Simona Richter of Romania who battled hard all day and only missed out on the final by a judges' decision against Lebrun.

-In 2015 Kosei Inoue coached the Japanese team to the World Championships double and with six gold medals he is well positioned for the Olympic Games in 2016.
+In 2020 Kosei Inoue is still headcoach of the Japanese team and i is well positioned for the Olympic Games in 2021 in Tokyo.

 Related judoka and events